How Browsers Work: URL to Pixels

 window and document

-Each tab has its own room and whiteboard.
-Each iframe also gets its own smaller room and whiteboard.
+Each tab gets its own room and whiteboard.
+Each iframe gets its own smaller room and whiteboard.

 Where HTML, CSS, JS, and WASM fit